justfrt/prtg-webhook/README.md

 `Hello from Docker!`
 `This message shows that your installation appears to be working correctly [...]`

-Lastly install docker-compose.
+Lastly, install docker-compose.

 `sudo apt-get install docker-compose`

-## Edit the Python scrpits to work in your environment
+## Edit the Python scripts to work in your environment

 ### hum_reading.py / temp_reading.py

-You will find the scripts under `prtg-rpi-sensors/hum/` or `prtg-rpi-sensors/temp/`
+You will find the scripts under `prtg-webhook/hum/` or `prtg-webhook/temp/`

 Change line 9  to your sensor (DHT11 / DHT22)